sandymc97/event-ease/README.md

 ### Technology Used:
-The Event Ease Daily Planner utilizes a combination of CSS, HTML, JavaScript, Node JS, Expresss JS Frameworks, MongoDB, Mongoose, and OAuth Authentication.
+The EventEase Daily Planner utilizes a combination of CSS, HTML, JavaScript, Node JS, Expresss JS Frameworks, MongoDB, Mongoose, and OAuth Authentication.
 JavaScript included the various functionalities, such as updating, creating, and deleting tasks.
 EJS is a key component in rendering the JavaScript unto the page allowing for dynamic updates to the planner.

 MongoDB provides a database for information to be stored while OAuth Authentication allows for the user to sign in using a google account to access the planner.
-By using these technologies, the planner acheives seamless interactivity, an eye-easing interface, enhancing the overall experience for those using the Event Ease Daily Planner.
+By using these technologies, the planner acheives seamless interactivity, an eye-easing interface, enhancing the overall experience for those using the EventEase Daily Planner.

 HTML
 CSS